-Yes No A state of the Comments 39.
+Yes No Comments 39.
 Are meals available for students on-site?
 (If no, go to #40) Breakfast (if yes, indicate approximate cost) Lunch (if yes, indicate approximate cost) Dinner (if yes, indicate approximate cost) 40.
 Are facilities available for the storage and preparation of food?